brentvatne/caldo/README.markdown

 - Crashes on production server when calendar information contains UTF-8 characters.
+- Day is displayed on important, even if it is the day of the event

 ## Run the tests
 Uses Rspec, to run the suite: `bundle install && rake` *Tested with: Ruby 1.9.3p0*